-Australia has at least 26 meteorite craters
+Australia has at least 26 impact craters

-Therefore one of the best places in the world where some excellent meteorite craters have been preserved, in some cases for tens of millions of years, is the dry interior of the continent of Australia.
+Therefore one of the best places in the world where some excellent impact craters have been preserved, in some cases for tens of millions of years, is the dry interior of the continent of Australia.
 Significant portions of Australia have a hard rocky geological shield in addition to the dryness.

 Western Australia's Wolfe Creek Crater

-This meteorite crater is 150 km (93 miles) south of the town of Halls Creek in Western Australia.
+This impact crater is 150 km (93 miles) south of the town of Halls Creek in Western Australia.
 This town is the only one its size (about 1,200 residents) for a great distance along the Great Northern Highway (National Highway 1).

 To the northeast, the town of Kununurra, with about 3,750 residents, is 360 km (224 miles) away.
 To the west, the town of Derby, with just over 3,000 residents, sits 50 km (30 miles) north of the highway and 547 km (340 miles) from Halls Creek.